 The west coast hub of Oban is well worth a stop - perhaps grab a seafood lunch at Ee-Usk or take a tour of the famous Oban Distillery before continuing on your journey.
 If you choose to take a trip out to the Isle of Mull, you'll catch a ferry from Oban.

-Continuing north from Oban, you'll cross over the impressive structure that is Connel Bridge - keep an eye out for the tidal Falls of Lora rushing through if the time of day is right, and you might spot a few cheeky seals hauled out on the rocky outcrop below.
+Continuing north from Oban, you'll cross over the impressive structure that is Connel Bridge - keep an eye out for the tidal Falls of Lora rushing through if the time of day is right, and at low tide you might spot a few cheeky seals hauled out on the rocky outcrop below.

-Another short detour option presents itself in the form of Glasdrum National Nature Reserve, a short and steep but very rewarding walk with spectacular views up towards Ben Cruachan.
+Another short detour option presents itself in the form of Glasdrum National Nature Reserve, a short and steep but very rewarding woodland walk with spectacular views up towards Ben Cruachan.

 Just north of Fort William is your stop for the night - Inverlochy Castle Hotel, a 19th century gem in stunning surroundings of loch, forest and mountains.
 Its seventeen bedrooms each have spectacular views, and there's food to match in the Albert and Michel Roux Jr restaurant on site.

 If you have a chance before you go, a ride on the Jacobite steam train from Fort William to Mallaig via the famous Glenfinnan viaduct (of Hogwarts Express fame!) will be a wonderful addition to your Scottish road trip.
-This trip is extremely popular and needs to be arranged well in advance, so please let us know when you book if this appeals to you.
+This particular excursion is extremely popular and needs to be arranged well in advance, so please let us know when you book if this appeals to you.

 Day 5 - Fonab Castle